ozbillwang/complete-ecs/README.md

 terraform apply
 ```

 Wait for about one minutes, the application should be ready.
+The registered targets should be at `Health` status

+![target group health check](images/image.png)

 You can access it via ALB DNS.

-![target group health check](images/image.png)

 Note that this example may create resources which can cost money (AWS EC2 instances, net gateway, application load balancer, etc).
 Run `terraform destroy` when you don't need these resources.